 An Independent Voice for Norfolk County

 - Accountability: Ensure full compliance with state procurement laws while minimizing the cost of running the county’s departments, an especially high priority as COVID-19 strains town budgets.
 Fully staff County agencies to get everything we're paying for, and explore paths to profitability for the Presidents Golf Course.
-Publish accurate budget numbers every single year.
+Publish accurate budget numbers every single year, and either fill Commissioner-funded vacancies in the Engineering Department or allocate the money elsewhere.

 - Transparency: Meet with all local elected officials to understand the needs of each community and to ensure the County is being responsive to their needs.
 Make meetings fully accessible, upload searchable agendas and minutes online, and post important documents such as the budget in easily accessible locations.
-Revamp the Norfolk Aggie website.
+Revamp the Norfolk Aggie website and record its School Committee meetings.
 Open hearings on agenda items to the public.
-Publish accurate budget figures each year, and hire the half of the engineering department the County has funded yet left unfilled.

 - Representation: Better reflect the diversity of Norfolk County by serving as the first independent Commissioner in living memory and the first female Commissioner in 30 years.
 Work toward parity in gender between employees of County-managed agencies.
 Currently only 10% of employees under the control of the Commissioners are women.